ajeetraina/awesome-mcp-tools/README.md

 1. Docker Desktop 4.10 or higher
 2. Install the extension from Docker Hub
 3. Browse available MCP servers and connect them to your MCP client (like Claude Desktop)

+### Installation Steps

+1. Open Docker Desktop
+2. Go to Extensions Marketplace
+3. Search for "Docker MCP Toolkit"
+4. Click Install
+5. Once installed, open the extension from the left sidebar
+6. Browse the catalog and start using MCP tools with your AI assistant

 ## Contributing